Free Case Evaluation

 ((Total Medical Bills) x (Multiplier)) + Other Economic Damage Costs

 Other methods of calculation: The court is not obligated to prefer one method over another.
-In the case of a settlement, either party may come to an agreed figure by any means that they can both agree to.
-Sometimes, this is drawn from the rate of the doctor who will be providing the most care.
-Other times, the court may hire focus groups to offer a polled response on a fair amount.
+In the case of a settlement, either party may come to an agreed figure by any means they can both accept.
+Sometimes that draws from treating-provider rates; sometimes attorneys test numbers against focus groups before trial.

 Common Injuries and Conditions That Drive Pain and Suffering Claims